raspberrypilearning/pi-tag/en/step_2.md

 + RFID tag reader
 + RFID tag or card
 + 7 female-female jumper leads
-+ RGB LED with pre-attached jumper leads
++ Pre-wired RGB LED

-However, you could purchase these components separately.
+If you are not using the kit you will need a RGB LED, 3x100 Ohm resistors and 4 additional female-female jumper leads to replace the pre-wired LED.

 Plus: